Priyapta/Mini-Project/README.md

 # Todo App

-Todo App using local database.
+Todo App uses a local database.

-## Getting Started
+##

-This is mini project making Todo App .
+This is a Mini Project making a Todo App using Flutter

+It's a simple web just for hosting with github

-Later update use firebase
+Later updates use firebase database
-This the link:
+This is the link:
 https://priyapta.github.io/